Dynamical Analysis of the EIP-1559 Ethereum Fee Market: Model

 \subsection{Non-Atomic Model}

-Based on the above assumptions, the dynamical system that is determined by equation \eqref{eq:base fee} is a \emph{discrete time, discrete space stochastic process} $\{b_t\}_{t\ge 0}$.
-The source of randomness is the term $g_t\mid b_t$, i.e., the number of transactions that get included in block $B_t$ given the base fee $b_t$.
+Based on the above assumptions, the dynamical system that is determined by equation \eqref{eq:basefee} is a \emph{discrete time, discrete space stochastic process} $\{b_t\}_{t\ge 0}$.
+The source of randomness is the term $g_t\mid b_t$, i.e., the number of transactions that get included in block $B_t$ given the basefee $b_t$.
 However, for the most part of the analysis, it will be sufficient to consider a non-atomic (or fluid) approximation of the above system.
-Accordingly, we will assume that there is a fixed number of $\lambda T$ arrivals between each two consecutive blocks and that thus the total system demand, ie., fraction of users who are willing to pay the base fee (plus the miners' premium), is equal to $\lambda T\ol{F}(b_t+\epsilon)$.
+Accordingly, we will assume that there is a fixed number of $\lambda T$ arrivals between each two consecutive blocks and that the fraction of users who are willing to pay the basefee (plus the miners' premium) is equal to $\lambda T\ol{F}(b_t+\epsilon)$.
 Taking into account that a block has a maximum size, $T$, the above lead to the following \emph{discrete time, continuous space deterministic process}

 which after some straightforward simplifications leads to